 To the west of the Trafalgar Square lies the Canada House while in the northeast corner lies the Church of St Martin’s in the Field.
 The center of the Trafalgar Square consists of Nelson’s Column which is 170 foot high with four bronze lions guarding its base.

 Apart from this, the place also boasts of sculptures and statues which are on display.
 There are four pedestals located at every corner of the square: two in the north which are larger in size than the southern ones.

 Three of these plinths have statues of George IV, Henry Havelock and Sir Charles James Napier in the northeast, southeast and southwest direction respectively.
 The fourth platform was originally intended for William IV, but due to the insufficiency of funds, the same could not be raised.
 The other statues in the square are those of James II, George Washington.

-The square is a large area surrounded with roads on three sides.
-There is a huge dividing wall to the north with a fleet of steps paving way to the National Gallery.
-The original idea was to name it as "King William the Fourth’s square but it was George Ledwell Taylor who suggested the name “Trafalgar Square.”
+The square is a large area surrounded by roads on three sides.
+There is a huge dividing wall to the north with a fleet of steps paving the way to the National Gallery.
+The original idea was to name it “King William the Fourth’s square but it was George Ledwell Taylor who suggested the name “Trafalgar Square.”

 The Trafalgar Square is used for a variety of reasons ranging from carrying out Political demonstrations to celebrating New Years or Christmas.
 Since 2005 on every New Year there is a spectacular show of fireworks on the London Eye and southern bank of the river Thames which is a visual treat for the eyes.
 Since 1947, as a matter of ritual, even Christmas celebrations take place in the Trafalgar Square during which the Mayor of Oslo comes to London to light up the Christmas tree.